Research

 Origin and evolution of the multi-chromosome bacterial genomes

-*A collaboration with Prof. Mikhail Gelfand
+*A collaboration with Mikhail Gelfand, Skoltech

 The project aims to understand organization and evolutionary benefits of bacterial genomes with secondary replicons.
 Most bacterial genomes have a single chromosome that may be supplemented by a few smaller, dispensable plasmids.
 But approximately 10% of the bacteria with completely sequenced genome, mostly pathogens and plant symbionts, have essential megaplasmids and/or chromids.
 However, the advantages of multichromosomal genome organization remain unclear.